OpenEvalProject/evals/manuscripts/elife-42424/v2/manuscript.md

 ## Results

-## Assessment of NRASQ61K and BRAFV600E transgenics as models for UVR-induced melanoma
+### Assessment of NRASQ61K and BRAFV600E transgenics as models for UVR-induced melanoma

 Before embarking on the screen for melanoma modifier genes in mice, we assessed whether there may be better murine models to work with.
 All models tested were on the FVB strain background.
 Given that BRAFV600E mutation is more common than NRASQ61K in MM overall, we studied the inducible BrafV600E model developed by the MacMahon lab (Dankort et al., 2009) combined with the knock-in mutant Cdk4R24C mouse.
 Cdk4R24C/R24C::Tyr-CreER::BrafV600E mice were studied in three groups.
 In one group, the spontaneous MM group, Braf was induced by topical tamoxifen (tam) at P1, P2, and P3.
 In the next group, we applied Tam at P1, P2, and P3, then exposed the mice to a single neonatal UVB dose at post-natal day 3 (P3) (Figure 1A).
 For the final group, we first exposed to UVR at P3, then treated with Tam at P7, P8 and P9 (Figure 1B).
 Surprisingly, we saw no significant difference in MM age of onset between any cohort (Figure 1C).
 Melanoma is not observed in Cdk4R24C/R24C mice without carrying a melanocyte-specific Ras pathway mutation, with or without neonatal UVR (Hacker et al., 2006), showing that in our experiments with the Cdk4R24C/R24C::Tyr-CreER::BrafV600E model, BrafV600E must have been induced by the tamox application.
 In contrast, using the Cdk4R24C/R24C::Tyr-NRASQ61K model (Ferguson et al., 2010) the single neonatal UVR exposure significantly accelerated MM age of onset (Figure 1D).

 ![Figure 1.](https://cdn.elifesciences.org/articles/42424/elife-42424-fig1-v2.jpg)

 **Figure 1.:** Schematic representation of timing of Tamoxifen application for induction of BRAFV600E.
 Tam = tamoxifen (A) before UVR exposure, (B) after UVR exposure.
 (C–E) Comparison of UVR-induced MM-free survival between genotypes.
 Kaplan-Meier curves show the time to spontaneous and UVR-induced MM development.
 The age of onset (days after birth) was defined by the appearance of the first melanoma.
 Animals that died without developing MM were censored.
-(C) Cdk4 with mutation induction before and after neonatal UVR, (R24C/R24C::BRAFV600ED) Cdk4 mice, (R24C/R24C::Tyt-NRASQ61KE) Trp53.
-Here we have included non tamox-treated animals which carry the effective genotype of F/F::Tyr-Cre::TyrNRASQ61KTyr-NRAS only, as shown to the right of the graph.
+(C) Cdk4R24C/R24C::BRAFV600E with mutation induction before and after neonatal UVR, (D) Cdk4R24C/R24C::Tyt-NRASQ61K mice, (E) Trp53F/F::Tyr-Cre::TyrNRASQ61K.
+Here we have included non tamox-treated animals which carry the effective genotype of Tyr-NRAS only, as shown to the right of the graph.
 Green, blue, and red lines show melanoma-free survival after various timings of tamox treatment.
 We aimed to study at least 20 mice in each group.
 20 animals per group is sufficient to detect a difference in penetrance of 40% with statistical power of 80%.

 As another context in which to assess the role of the engineered mutation in mouse models of UVR-induced MM, we studied the Trp53F/F::Tyr-Cre(ER)::Tyr-NRAS model in which the Trp53 deletion is induced by tamox application (26) (Figure 1E), whereas in these mice the NRASQ61K mutation is not inducible, so is present through development.
 Tamox treatment (i.e. Trp53 deletion in melanocytes) accelerated both spontaneous and UVR-induced MM.
 But there was no difference in MM onset whether or not Trp53 was deleted before or after neonatal UVR.
 Thus for both BrafV600E and Trp53-inducible models the ability of neonatal UVR to accelerate MM may not be dependent upon whether the engineered mutation is present in melanocytes at the time of UVR exposure.
 Instead, it may be due to a more generalized effect via differences in DNA repair, melanocyte number and proliferative response, or inflammatory response, as has been outlined previously (Mukhopadhyay et al., 2016; Walker et al., 2009; Zaidi et al., 2011).
 But an oncogenic mutation in melanocytes seems to be a prerequisite.
 In sum, the Cdk4::NRAS model was best suited for breeding with CC mice to look for QTLs associated with UVR-dependent MM.

-## QTLs for spontaneous melanoma age of onset in Cdk4::Tyr-NRAS mice
+### QTLs for spontaneous melanoma age of onset in Cdk4::Tyr-NRAS mice

 We tested 38 CC strains to discover QTLs that modify median age of onset of spontaneous MM per strain in CC X Cdk4::Tyr-NRAS progeny (Ferguson et al., 2015).
 The phenotype was encoded as median age of MM onset per strain (Figure 2B), and genetic analyses performed using the Gene Miner platform (Ram and Morahan, 2017).
 This software uses a logistic regression matrix model over the reconstructed haplotypes matrix to produce genome-wide distribution of P values (ANOVA chi-squared).
 We used a false discovery rate of p<0.001 to define significant genome wide linkage.
 We identified a major effect QTL on mouse chromosome (chr) 16.
 The -Log10(P) −1 interval = 14.8–21.4 megabases (Mb), a region containing 45 genes (Figure 2C).
 Examination of the founder haplotype coefficients in the significantly linked interval on chromosome 16 showed that the causal variant for early age of onset of MM was derived from the 129/SvJ founder (hereafter termed 129S).
 We ascertained which genes within the interval were the best candidates by cataloguing DNA variants that are carried on the causal 129S haplotype, and not any of the other founder haplotypes.
 Mining the Sanger Mouse Genomes and ENCODE databases for 129S-specific variants revealed eight candidates, two of which (Prkdc and Arvcf) carry non-synonymous mutations (Figure 2D), while all 8 (Prkdc, Pkp2, Yars2, Arvcf, Gp1bb, and Abcc5) had 129S-specific single nucleotide potentially regulatory polymorphisms (SNPs) in their 5’ or 3’ UTR, or introns.
 It is possible that one of the 129S-specific SNPs near the candidates may regulate another gene elsewhere in the genome, or that there are other 129S-specific regulatory SNPs nearby any of the 45 genes in the region that were not detected by ENCODE.